Subcategory (RNA class) for MIR639 Gene

 GeneCards Summary for MIR639 Gene

 MIR639 (MicroRNA 639) is an RNA Gene, and is affiliated with the miRNA class.
 Diseases associated with MIR639 include Mental Retardation, Autosomal Recessive 14.
-Among its related pathways are Metabolism and Fatty Acyl-CoA Biosynthesis.
-An important paralog of this gene is TECRL.
+Among its related pathways are Fatty Acyl-CoA Biosynthesis and Metabolism.

 fRNAdb sequence ontologies for MIR639 Gene

 pre_miRNA: The 60-70 nucleotide region remain after Drosha processing of the primary transcript, that folds back upon itself to form a hairpin sructure.